close

 There are countless private campgrounds, each with its own unique flavor.
 Run a Google search for the location you’re interested in and see if there are some private camping options.
 Sometimes these are right outside of the park you’re interested in, meaning you can camp there and then drive into the park to hike, mountain bike, or take in the sights.

 Open to a somewhat more unique camping experience?
-Sites like Tentrr and Campertunity allow landowners to open their private property up to campers like you.
+Sites like Tentrr allow landowners to open their private property up to campers like you.

 Of course, you could also camp on public lands, forestry campgrounds, those operated by utilities… oh, the list goes on.
 I’ve compiled a list of some other camping alternatives, here.